 bytes = ((String) fieldValue).getBytes(StandardCharsets.UTF_8);

 Column metadata lookup.
-Original code mapped field names to vectors using a HashMap<String, ColumnInfo>.
-Every row was doing a string hash and map lookup for every column.
-The fields are always processed in the same order.
+The original code mapped field names to vectors using a HashMap<String, ColumnInfo>.
+Every row was doing a string hash and map lookup for every column, even though the fields are always processed in the same order.
 There was never a reason to hash.
-Precompute the mapping once, consume it positionally:
+Precompute the mapping once and consume it positionally:

 private static class ColumnInfo {